cssr4africa/cssr4africa/unit_tests/speech_event_test/README.md

 When using saved files, a series of wav files whose utterances are known before-hand are transcribed and the results compared with the ground truth values to check whether the test has passed.
 In this mode, both the driver and the `speechEventTest` ROS nodes have to have their mode set to `file`.
-The following are the utterances contained in the audio files tested in this mode:

-- `amakuru`
-- `murakaza neza`

-When using real-time utterances spoken by the tester either using Pepper or the Speech Event driver ROS node, a series of utterances are collected over a period of 60 seconds and their text transcriptions saved to the test report `~/workspace/pepper_rob_ws/src/unit_tests/speech_event_test/data/speech_event_test_output.dat`.
+When using real-time utterances spoken by the tester either using Pepper or the Speech Event driver ROS node, a series of utterances are collected over a period of 60 seconds (30 seconds for Kinyarwanda and 30 seconds for English) and their text transcriptions saved to the test report
+`~/workspace/pepper_rob_ws/src/unit_tests/speech_event_test/data/speech_event_test_output.dat`.
 It's advisable to have a pre-determined list of utterances to speak out loud, and once the test is completed, compare the transcriptions in the test report to check if they are correct.
 In this mode, both the driver and the `speechEventTest` ROS nodes have to have